-When you setup Plot Point to Time and tap the start/testing button, you can't touch the screen to active.
-After the waiting indicator(waiting) stops, the active indicator(on the screen) shows up.
+NOTE When you setup Plot Point to Time and tap the start/testing button, you can't touch the screen to active.
+After the waiting indicator(waiting) stops, the active indicator(button) shows up.

 Using 5G DSS Signal Analyzer

 This chapter describes how to use the 5G NR Signal Analyzer.
 Topics covered in this chapter include: